ATR-oCiTy/IBM-HR-Analytic-Performance-Prediction/README.md

 # IBM-HR-Analytic-Performance-Prediction
-A machine learning project which predicts the Attrition of an employee.
+A machine learning project which predicts if an employee will terminate his contract or not.